errorcode404b/samplecode/README.md

 #Getting started

-- You will need Admin access to Windows host.
+- You will need Admin access to a Windows host.
-- You need have internet access to download Pester or access to local Nuget repo to load the Pester module.Development environment
+- You need internet access to download Pester or access to local Nuget repo to load the Pester module.

+#Development environment

     Windows 10:
         Build 1909